RenderKit/oidn/doc/api.md

 performance and quality.

 It accepts either a low dynamic range (LDR) or high dynamic range (HDR) color buffer as input.
-Optionally, it also accepts certain auxiliary feature buffers, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.
+Optionally, it also accepts additional auxiliary feature buffers, e.g. albedo and normal, which improve the denoising quality, preserving more details in the image.